digicatapult/sqnc-matchmaker-api/README.md

 ### Authentication

 To generate an authentication token for a given persona we will need to perform the client credentials flow against the correct `keycloak` realm.
 If using the `swagger` interface for each API this can be done by clicking `Authorize` and passing the `client_id` `sequence` and the `client_secret` `secret`.
 All other API calls through the swagger will now pass with the correct authorization header.
+Most routes require a scope, e.g. `GET /demandA` requires scope `demandA:read`.
+Each persona's keycloak client produces a token with all necessary scopes by default.
+Additional scopes can be requested via the Swagger UI or as part of a curl request e.g. `-d scope="demandB:read"`.
 If you would prefer to interact with the API from the command line you can generate an authentication token, for example with MemberA, with:

 ```
 curl -X POST \